ONSdigital/software-engineer-community/standards/github.md

 ### Organisation Membership

-Membership of the ONSdigital organisation is administered and actively managed by the **Technical Lead**s.
+Membership of the ONSdigital organisation is administered and actively managed by the **Technical Lead**s

 - **Administrators** - all **Technical Lead**s are administrators of ONSdigital.